omerhakim/Lab_Mod3/README.md

 <img src = "./images/image14.png">

-From the 189 features I had after applying polynomials and interactions, I selected the best 45, using F_regression of the SelectKbest method from Sklearn.
+From the 189 resulting features (after applying polynomials and interactions), the best 45 features were selected using F_regression of the SelectKbest method from Sklearn.

 <img src = "./images/image15.png">

-After the features selection,the data was scaled, using Sklearn Standard scaler.
+Next, the data was scaled using Sklearn Standard Scaler.

 <img src = "./images/image16.png">

-For each one of the algorithms (Logistic Regression, K Nearest Neighbors and Decision Tree) I ran hyper-parameter tuning, using sklearn grid search.
+Next, a hyper-parameter was applied to each of the algorithms (Logistic Regression, K Nearest Neighbors and Decision Tree), using SKLearn grid search.
 Following is an example of the logistic regression tuning.
-Example for the other algorithms can be found in the python code document.
+Example for the other algorithms can be found in the Python code document.

 <img src = "./images/image17.png" style = max width = 90%>

-After choosing the best parameter I evaluated my algoritms against each other.
-I looked for the best F1 score.
+After choosing the best parameter, algoritms were evaluated against each other, to find the best F1 score.

 This was the "KNN" result: